jhopp1e/bash-one-liners/README.md

 # One Line File Analysis Bash Scripts

-This section provides a collection of one liner Bash commands designed to assist with analyzing and extracting useful information from multiple files within a directory and its subdirectories.
+A collection of one liner Bash commands designed to assist with analyzing and extracting useful information from multiple files within a directory and its subdirectories.
 These scripts are especially useful during investigations, threat intelligence gathering, or log analysis across various file types, including HTML, PHP, JSON, and text logs.

 ## What These Scripts Do